Does technology solve your communication problems? Clever advertising and marketing might have you think so.

 Let’s be honest, life gets pretty hectic – both in the personal and professional sense.
-We’re living in a fast-paced world.

 Note I said easier, not easy!

-Things we never even dreamed of …smart phones, tablets, laptops, Skype, WhatsApp, Trello, Dropbox, LinkedIn and…
+Smartphones, tablets, laptops, Skype, WhatsApp, Trello, Dropbox, LinkedIn and…

 …the Nespresso machine is part of our daily toolkit.